bsorahan/certbot-kong/README.md

 ## Example Certificate Installation and Renewal

-In this example will start with a Kong service and route proxying the github API exposed over http and then use certbot-kong to obtain a certificate and convert the service to be exposed over only https using the new certificate.
+In this example we will start with a Kong service and route proxying the github API exposed over http and then use certbot-kong to obtain a certificate and convert the service to be exposed over only https using the new certificate.

 ## 1. Prerequisites